migueldelmazo/micro-tasks/README.md

 ## Libraries

-We have created the following libraries with the methods and actions most used in projects:
+We have created the following libraries with the methods and actions most used in projects.
+To use the libraries you just have to **import them** in your application.

 - [collection](./docs/collection.md)
 - [date](./docs/date.md)